disinfo-zone/The-Info-Web/30 - PROGRAMS & PROJECTS/Dimona.md

 The [[Dimona]] facility, officially known as the Negev Nuclear Research Center, stands as a deeply clandestine and pivotal complex within [[Israel]]'s national security apparatus, nestled in the arid [[Negev Desert]] south of [[Jerusalem]].
-Its existence and operations are central to [[Israel]]'s undeclared nuclear weapons program, embodying the nation's commitment to [[The Samson Option]], a doctrine of last resort that envisions massive nuclear retaliation in the face of an existential threat.
+Its existence and operations are central to [[Israel]]'s undeclared nuclear weapons program, embodying the nation's commitment to [[The Samson Option (GFE)]], a doctrine of last resort that envisions massive nuclear retaliation in the face of an existential threat.
 This facility is not merely a research center but a fully operational industrial complex dedicated to the production of weapons-grade plutonium and the development of advanced nuclear armaments.

 ### History and Construction